- Guidelines for Composing Mass E-mails

 2. Guidelines for Composing Mass E-mails

 Sending e-mails with large attachments, especially when reaching large batches of recipients, can cause a high server load on the e-mail system.
-This may slow down any sending or receiving of e-mails of our users, or even result in overall suspension of e-mail service in extreme cases.
+If mass mails are not sent appropriately, they may slow down any sending or receiving of e-mails of our users, or even result in overall suspension of e-mail service in extreme cases.
 To help maintain the high quality of e-mail service for the whole University, you should read the guidelines below before composing your mass e-mail messages:

-- Convert image files from PNG to JPEG format before attaching them to e-mail
+- Convert image files from PNG to JPEG format before attaching them to the e-mail.

-- Include links of large files uploaded to external sites instead of attaching them in the e-mail.
+- Include links of large files uploaded to external sites instead of attaching the files to the e-mail.

-- Consider alternative means of mass communication provided by ITSC, such as Mass Mail Service and e-newsletters.
+- Consider an alternative means of mass communication provided by ITSC, such as Mailing List Service, Mass Mail Service and E-Newsletter Service.

-- Check the size of e-mail in draft box before sending.
-A size of less than 150KB is preferred when sending to a group of over 1000 recipients as it imposes a significant impact on the network traffic.
+- Check the e-mail size in the draft box before sending.
+A size of smaller than 150KB is preferred when sending to a group of over 1000 recipients to avoid imposing a significant impact on the network traffic.

-- Send attachments (more than 1MB) to distribution lists with more than 100 recipients is not recommended.
+- Sending attachments (larger than 1MB) to distribution lists with more than 100 recipients is not recommended.